gkindel/okjs/readme.md

 The okjs library consists of a harness, a test block, and a grouping of assertions.
 It will catch exceptions in both the passed in test function as well as any asynchronous callbacks or event handlers.
-Any asynchronous methods which do not fire in the configured time (which defaults to 5sec) will fail be ignored when they do fire.
+Any asynchronous methods which do not fire in the configured time (which defaults to 5sec) will fail and be ignored when they do fire.

 For larger projects, okjs has the ability to reference other test pages, displaying summaries and aggregating the total test results.